pyepics/epicsapps/doc/instruments.rst

 Setting and Using and an Adminstrator Password
 ------------------------------------------------

-It may be desirable limit user access to some Instruments.
+It may be desirable to limit user access to some Instruments.
 That is, a beamline scientist may want to have access to Instruments that control upstream optics or detector configurations but not have users changing moving these without supervision.
 For this need, an Adminstrator